Convex-Dev/design/papers/convex-whitepaper.md

 * **Byzantine Fault Tolerance** - Convex meets the strongest possible threshold for security under the model of Byzantine threats.
 Consensus formation is guaranteed (and stable) as long as at least 2/3 of the effective voting power of the network follows the protocol honestly.
 * **Full Decentralisation** - The network operates under a permissionless Peer-to-Peer model: Anyone can operate a Peer in the network, anyone can submit a transaction for execution, and transactions cannot be censored (subject to the usual security assumptions).

 But Convex is not just a faster Blockchain - it is a platform for building digital economic systems.
-As such, it combines a number of capabilities that together enable construction of new classes of applications.
+As such, it combines several capabilities that together enable construction of new classes of applications.

 Some technical highlights of the Convex design that support such applications include: